sroshanahmad/FlaskNotesAPI/README.md

 **Check it on the ip address it is up.!!**

 - **Note**
-**Access and permission issues**:if 404 errors occurs first time when you try access site, it might because nginx doesnt have read access to the files and to directories to where your index.html is.
+**Access and permission issues**:if 404 errors occurs first time when you try access site, it might be because nginx doesn't has read & execute access to files and directories to where your index.html is.
 You have to provide access to all parent directories:
 `sudo chmod -R 755 <directories>`

     Then restart nginx for changes to take place.